Current Students

 Emily Renzoni

 Emily Renzoni is the current President of HPSA.
-She is a 2nd year PhD student in the Health Psychology program and is mentored by Dr. Abby Braitman.
-She is currently interested in studying health outcomes surrounding substance use in emerging adults, specifically the impact of mental health.
+She is a 3rd year PhD student in the Health Psychology program and is mentored by Dr. Abby Braitman.
+She is currently interested in studying health outcomes surrounding substance use in emerging adults.
+Currently she is interested in focusing on the effects of drinking interventions delivered to subgroups on college campuses.

 Emma Hood

-Emma Hood is the current Vice President of HPSA.
-She is a 3rd-year PhD student in the Health Psychology program.
-She is mentored by Dr. Bryan Porter.
+Emma Hood is a 4th year PhD student in the Health Psychology program.
+She is mentored by Dr. Abby Braitman.
 Emma is interested in pedestrian behavior and their interactions with drivers and in developing novel interventions to increase pedestrian safety.